daniloqps/GetCleanCoursera/CodeBook.md

 Both files contains the same columns/variables quantity with their measurement, totaling 561, described in [features.txt] This variables has 2 domains, indicates by prefix "t" or "f":

 - Time domain signals (ex. tBodyAcc-mean()-X )
 - Frequency domain signals (ex. fBodyAcc-mean()-X )
 and "- Features are normalized and bounded within [-1,1]."
 [README.txt]

 The rows/observations in DTrain and DTest are different and must be linked easily since "- Each feature vector is a row on the text file."
 [README.txt]

-The Dataset have 5 additional files, that complements the information about the observations
+The dataset have 5 additional files, that complements the information about the observations

 - LTrain: Training Labels [y_train.txt] (activity identifiers 1..6 - described as WALKING...LAYING)
 - LTest: Test Labels [y_test.txt] (activity identifiers 1..6 - described as WALKING...LAYING)